SatoruItaya/Fitbit-activity-notifier/README.md

 # Fitbit-activity-notifier

 The Fitbit-activity-notifier notifies you of a custom [Fitbit](https://www.fitbit.com/global/us/home) weekly report via [LINE](https://line.me/en/).
-The custom report contains following items.
+The custom report contains following items,
 - Weekly report of steps
 - Top records of steps in this year
-- Top records of steps in lifetime
+- Top records of steps in lifetime.

 # Necessary things
 - Fitbit